Headshot Photography Session FAQ

 I accept cash, credit card, Zelle, Paypal, Venmo, Cashapp and Afterpay.

-This is for anyone who needs shots that require me to shoot anything below the knees.
+This is for anyone who needs shots that require me to shoot anything below the knees during a timed session.
 Doing these kinds of images requires me to pull out paper backdrops to the floor, and it causes damage to them every time they're stepped on—especially the white ones.
 The extra charge covers the costs associated with having these in stock, replacing them, and having the space to store them.
 It also covers the cost of having the lighting equipment and space big enough to even accomplish these types of shots.

 + What is the "Curated Folder" add-on?